alearthur04/BAIS3250Project/README.md

 - Data: This folder contains the links to the platforms we gathered our data from.
 - Notebook: This folder contains our Jupyter notebook with our code.
 - CSV/Excel: This folder contains the csv and excel files we used throughout the Jupyter notebook to either upload data into the notebook or save data as a DataFrame.
+- PowerPoint: This folder contains our PowerPoint presentation of our data analysis and research findings.

 ## Table of Contents
 | Website Name | Website Link |